I-TECH-UW/OpenELIS-Global-2/docs/analyzer.md

 1. During development it is easiest to copy (not move) the test file to the transmissionQueue directory rather than updating the timestamp and adding it to the staging directory.

-The perl file is in openelisgloble-core\tools\AnalyzerSideDataImport\FlatFileTransport.pl Note that it exist to type of export file , one for windows environment and another for linux. the main difference is how we mention the folder path in the perl code.
+The perl file is in openelisgloble-core\tools\AnalyzerSideDataImport\FlatFileTransport.pl .
+Note that it exist to type of export file , one for windows environment and another for linux. the main difference is how we mention the folder path in the perl script.

 Depending on where perl is installed on your system the script will be invoked with something similar to: `c:\Perl\bin\perl.exe FlatFileTransport.pl`